×

 LineUp

-Toronto rock band The Beaches, led by sisters Jordan and Kylie Miller, gained fame with "Blame My Ex" and its hit "Blame Brett."
-Known for energetic live shows, they've become a leading force in modern rock, boasting Platinum-certified hits and sold-out tours.
+Toronto-based rock band The Beaches, led by sisters Jordan and Kylie Miller, and best friends Leandra Earl and Eliza Enman-McDaniel, broke through with "Blame My Ex" and its hit single "Blame Brett."
+Known for energetic live shows, they've topped Canadian charts and sold out major venues, becoming a major force in modern rock with a sound full of raw emotion and unapologetic fun.

 You May Also Like